 What’s So Important About Arousal?

-In our current therapeutic culture, arousal (not to mention nakedness) is largely forbidden between therapist and client.
-This is because arousal is associated with sex, and sex between therapist and client is not allowed by the Codes of Ethics of the American Counseling Association and the American Psychology Association.
-But Naked Therapy does not involve sex between therapist and client.
-Instead, it supports and encourages the client’s arousal through the therapist’s nakedness and attitude in order to explore how the client being aroused might help him achieve his therapeutic goals.
+In our current therapeutic culture, arousal (not to mention nakedness) is largely forbidden between therapist and patient.
+This is because arousal is associated with sex, and sex between therapist and patient is not allowed by the Codes of Ethics of the American Counseling Association and the American Psychology Association.
+But Naked Therapy does not involve sex between therapist and patient.
+Instead, it supports and encourages the patient’s arousal through the therapist’s nakedness and attitude in order to explore how the patient being aroused might help him achieve his therapeutic goals.

-By linking arousal and sex, and therefore forbidding arousal because sex is forbidden, we have failed to understand and fully utilize therapeutically what happens to us psychologically when we are aroused.
+By linking arousal and sex, and therefore forbidding arousal because sex is forbidden, the “institution” – which is increasingly run by women – has failed to understand and fully utilize therapeutically what happens to men psychologically when they get aroused.
 Perhaps the closest we’ve come to explaining that is the tantric philosophy, typified by such books as “From Sex to Super Consciousness” by Osho.
 And while it respects and gains some impetus from this spiritual approach, Naked Therapy is a more “Western” analytic approach that is both informed by 21st century realities (such as the Internet) that encourages and utilizes in a therapeutic context the mental causes and effects of physical arousal.

-Naked Therapy is based on the assertion that it is not enough to say a person seeks arousal just “because he naturally wants sex.”
-People seek physical arousal not only to feel physically good, but for the emotional, inspirational, and mental benefits and effects of it.
+Naked Therapy is based on the assertion that it is not enough to say a man seeks arousal just “because he naturally wants sex.”
+Men seek arousal not only to feel physically good, but for the emotional, inspirational, and mental benefits and effects it offers.
 It relieves their stress.
 It stimulates sections of their brain not reachable in other ways.
 It excites them about their lives.
 It puts them in touch with who they are, what they want, and what they imagine they might be.
 Indeed, I would assert that helping a man open up to his aroused mind is akin to helping him open up to his unconscious mind.
 Just as Freud said “your unconscious thoughts mean something personally relevant to you,” Naked Therapy says “your arousal thoughts mean something personally relevant to you.”

 To give a crass example, everyone knows how much porn there is on the Internet.
 History will look back and agree with the puppets of Avenue Q: “The Internet is for porn.”
 But why?
 It is scientifically lazy to just say “because men are biologically hard-wired to crave sex.”
 Any time we use the phrase “hard-wired” we should feel the obligation to investigate more.
 I would assert that so many billions of men spend so many billions of hours every day seeking access to women through porn, prostitutes, strippers, and sexual partners because it IS the mechanism through which they know themselves.
-As any man can tell you, the experience of being aroused and satisfying yourself through that arousal contains within it a variety of unique mental states, discoveries and transformations.
-In other words, it contains unique information that must be, just like dreams, utterly and uniquely relevant to the life-arch of the individual.
+As any man can tell you, the experience of being aroused and satisfying yourself or having someone else satisfy you through that arousal contains within it a variety of unique mental states, discoveries and transformations.
+In other words, it contains otherwise inaccessible information that must be, just like dreams, utterly relevant to the life-arch of the individual.
 That information simply needs to be allowed, encouraged and explored in order to discover its relevance.

 Looking for something to get you aroused…feeling aroused…satisfying your arousal with yourself or with someone else…what arousal tells you about yourself…how being aroused changes how you see yourself…why you get aroused by what arouses you…how you handle yourself while feeling aroused…it’s all been belittled as basically meaningless (or worse…destructive).